jimmay5469/jimmay5469.github.io/_posts/2016-02-10-using-a-service-to-lazy-load-dependencies-in-ember.md

 ---
 layout: post
-title: "Using a service to lazy load dependencies"
+title: "Using a service to lazy load dependencies in Ember"
 date: 2016-02-10 09:45:00
 ---
 {% raw %}